 My trip to Cacak was just in time to see the blossoming trees, a perfect time for all those things to do in Cacak Serbia.
 It was easy to notice how the city becomes vibrant again with another cycle of nature.
-Lovely fresh flowers were a certain prelude to the rich history heritage in the background.
+Lovely fresh flowers were a certain prelude to the rich historical heritage in the background.

 FROM BELGRADE: 150 km

 FROM NIS: 190 km

 Join me in another journey through Serbia and I will tell you all about things to do in Cacak.
 I strolled along its streets trying to get the best shot which was easy given that it was all sunny and blooming.